50054-cdpa/notes/docs/syntax_analysis.md

 | E | E::= iE' | |
 | E' |  | E'::= +EE', E'::= epsilon |

-As shown from the above, the grammar contains a first-follow conflict, therefore it is not a `LL(1)`.
+As shown from the above, at a glance, we argue that one of the cell contains two production rules.
+We might argue that the grammar contains a first-follow conflict.
-It is not possible to perform substitution to eliminate the first-follow conflict because it will lead to infinite expansion.
+However, this grammar is LL(1), because when we are checking for first-follow conflicts, with `E'::= epsilon` rule, we need to look up what is the $Follow$ set of `E'`.
+In this case, it is `+`, and there is only one production rule in the grammar starting with `+`, which is
+`E' :: +EE'`.
+Hence there is no conflict in this grammar.

 #### A short summary so far for top-down recursive parsing